 On a slight downward slope you can maintain a relatively forward leaning posture that keeps you perpendicular to the ground.
 This will allow you to gain free speed with the help of gravity.
 When you are confident with this technique you will find that you can use the descents to pass more timid runners.
 With more severe and steep downhills however, you may need to lean back to control your acceleration.
 As with my uphilll running techniques tip regarding posture, I liken this to the technique of leaning back when descending on horseback.
 If you are running with a pack this is even more relevant.

 2. Stride Length

 Be prepared to vary your stride length as you place your feet on the best ground, especially on uneven or rocky mountain routes.
 As a rule however, shortening your stride gives you greater control and reduces the energy sapping braking effect that come from long, lunge like strides.
+Focus on quickening your steps or cadence to achieve this.
 Heavy, pounding steps are a sure sign that you are over striding and if unchecked, you may regret the waste of energy when your quads start to burn prematurely on the next climb.